Letters from Lodi

 For summer sipping and shopping, a list of Lodi's finest whites for other-white-meats

 Forty or fifty years ago, shopping for a white wine to go with tonight's dinner used to be so easy.
-All you needed to do was look on the backsides of the wine bottles on the shelves.
+All you needed to do was look at the backsides of the wine bottles on the shelves.

 Typical generic California "Chablis," for instance, was "recommended with fish, fowl, or veal."
-A "Burgundy" was for "beef, lamb or pasta."
+A "Burgundy" was for "beef, lamb, or pasta."
 A personal favorite was the old Almadén brand of Grenache rosé — we used to drink gallons (or as they were called, "jugs") of that stuff.
-It was an off-dry pink wine that, as its back label strongly suggested with a gaily marching chicken, pig, fish and cow, could "complement any meal."
+It was an off-dry pink wine that, as its back label strongly suggested with a gaily marching chicken, pig, fish, and cow, could "complement any meal."
 Of course, that never stopped us from enjoying it with or without meals, preferably with ice cubes!

-But somewhere along the line it became a little uncool to recommend dishes on wine labels.
+But somewhere along the line, it became a little uncool to recommend dishes on wine labels.
 How inappropriately droll — like showing up wearing a costume to a party that's not a costume ball.

-Instead, what you are now more likely to find on the back of bottles are dissertations on the soil, climatic conditions, a vineyard's certain slant of light, the forest in France from where the oak barrels are sourced or a winemaker's philosophy.
+Instead, what you are now more likely to find on the back of bottles are dissertations on the soil, climatic conditions, a vineyard's certain slant of light, the forest in France from where the oak barrels are sourced, or a winemaker's philosophy.
 Although I admit to having my own geeky inclination to like reading this information, I have a public confession to make: It's often a little too much.
 As if the more gobbledygook, the better the wine.
 Unfortunately, this is not always true.
 It just makes you wish wine labels would still recommend a good dish or two, which is still a major priority for most of us.

 In any case, I learned long ago never to fall for everything you read on wine labels for two simple reasons, both having to do with what is most important:

 1. How good the wine in the bottle tastes (not how good a label looks or reads)